-In order to be covered under the Severance Plan, eligible executive officers must sign a non-compete, non-solicitation and confidentiality agreement and a release of all claims against the Company and its affiliates.
+To be covered and receive benefits under the Severance Plan, eligible executive officers must sign a non-compete, non-solicitation and confidentiality agreement and a release of all claims against the Company and its affiliates.
 Under the terms of the Severance Plan, each participant is entitled to severance payments and benefits in the event that he or she experiences a "qualifying termination" (i.e., termination without cause by the Company or for a good reason by the executive officer, each as defined in the Severance Plan).